Glossary definitionBrowse the neighboring terms

 Direct Preference Optimization (DPO)

-Traditional RLHF requires multiple stages: collecting human preferences, training a reward model to predict those preferences, then running reinforcement learning against that reward model.
-Direct Preference Optimization, or DPO, collapses this into a single training step.
+Direct Preference Optimization (DPO) is a simpler alternative to reinforcement learning from human feedback (RLHF) that trains a model's preferences by comparing pairs of good and bad answers directly, skipping the need to build a separate reward model.
 You give the model pairs of responses where one is preferred and one is rejected, and it learns directly from those comparisons.
 Given a user question, the model sees that "Response A" was rated better than "Response B" and adjusts to favor A-like outputs.
-The result is often comparable quality with significantly less engineering overhead.
+Traditional RLHF requires multiple stages: collecting preferences, training a reward model, then running reinforcement learning.
+DPO collapses this into a single training step, often with comparable quality and significantly less engineering overhead.

 Builder example